ninasiam/Pywikibot_tests/README.md

 ## Task 5
 In the myscript_task5.py the following tasks are implemented:
-   - A function that makes a request to the MediaWiki API, based a given searck key.
+   - A function that makes a request to the MediaWiki API, based a given search key.
    - A function that collects the results of the previous request, prints the description of each item retrieved and return the QID value.
+   -
 # Built with
   - pywikibot
   - wikitextparser